Alta Mesa/Glenwood Circle

 The Monterey State Historic Park located at the western end of the neighborhood is a collection of homes and buildings that are historically significant to the city of Monterey and the state of California.
 As you may or may not know, Monterey served as the state capital under Spanish, Mexican and U.S. military rule and On July 7, 1846 the United States flag was first officially raised in California this very city.
 The interior of the majority of the adobe buildings can only be viewed on a docent led tour, but it is a tour well worth taking.
 Without a docent you are free to discover the site where Spanish explorers first landed in Monterey in the year 1602.
 Step back in time as you walk the same streets as Robert Louis Stevenson walked in 1869 and see one of the last remaining whalebone sidewalks in the country.
 The “Path of History” will lead you to a number of sites while surrounding you with beautiful landscaped gardens.
 It is interesting to note that The Customs House is the oldest government building in all of California.

-In 2012 there were 12 home sales in the neighborhood of Alta Mesa/Glenwood Circle.
-The most expensive home sold for $1.225 million and was a 4 bedroom 3+bath home on Alta Mesa Road.
-This beautiful contemporary home had 3,389 SqFt of living space and was situated on a large 32,900 SqFt lot.
-The least expensive sale was a 1 bedroom 1 bath condo unit in Footprints on the Bay which sold for $165,000.
-The unit had 590 SqFt of living space and was located on the 2nd Floor overlooking the greenbelt.
-For a detailed analysis of Monterey real estate sales, check out our monthly Community Market Reports.
+In 2012 there were 12 home sales in the neighborhood.
+The most expensive home sold for 1.225 million and was a 4 bedroom, 3+bathroom home with 3,389 SqFt of living space and was situated on a large 32,900 SqFt lot.
+The least expensive sale was a 1 bedroom, 1 bathroom condominium with 590 SqFt of living space and sold for 165K.

 To live in the coveted neighborhood of Alta Mesa/Glenwood Circle is to live in the sunbelt of Monterey with fantastic proximity to the heart of historic Monterey and endless opportunities for recreation along the bay.
 If you choose condo living you may enjoy mornings spent on your private patio enjoying the morning sun and fresh air.
 With homes having generous lots you may enjoy working in the garden, or enjoying the privacy of your home on your sun filled outdoor deck.
 Afternoons spent at El Estero Park will delight children as they feed the geese and play for hours on the various play structures at the Dennis the Menace Playground which has numerous slides, rock climbing wall, a maze, an adventure ship and more.
 There is fun for everyone at El Estero with a skate park, outdoor exercise course around the lake and bright colorful paddleboats to take out into the sparkling waters and check out the birds.